What is efflorescence and is it permanent?

 Efflorescence describes white deposits found on building materials such as concrete roof tiles, block paving, clay bricks, calcium silicate bricks, mortar and concrete.

-Efflorescence on concrete roof tiles and fibre cement slates
+Efflorescence on concrete roof tiles

 With cement-based roofing products, subtly different reactions taking place at various stages of the production process and lifespan of the product, can give rise to the formation of calcium carbonate.
-This appears on the surface of the tile or slate as a white haze.
+This appears on the surface of the tile as a white haze.

 Why does efflorescence happen?